-The Track view is divided into several sections: toolbars (at the top), the Navigator pane, the Video Thumbnails pane (Producer Edition only), the Track pane, the Track/Bus Inspector, the Clips pane, and the Bus pane.
-You can change the size of the panes by dragging the vertical or horizontal splitter bars that separate them.
+The Track view is divided into several sections: toolbars (at the top), the Navigator pane, the Video Thumbnails pane (Producer Edition only), the Track pane, the Track/Bus Inspector, the Clips

 All of the current track's controls, plus a few that are only available in the Console view, are contained in the Track/Bus Inspector which is an expanded version of the current track's controls located on the far left side of the Track view.
-You can hide or show the Track/Bus Inspector by pressing i on your keyboard (see "Track/Bus Inspector" on page 35, for more information).
+You can hide or show the Track/Bus Inspector by pressing i on your keyboard (see "Track/Bus Inspector" on page 38, for more information).